Universitarios Football Club

 Universitarios Football Club, also known as Universitarios FC, or UFC, is an American soccer club located in Albuquerque, New Mexico.
 It was founded in 2007 by international grad students of the University of New Mexico.
-The club started playing in the third division of the Albuquerque Soccer League in the season 2007/2008 where they got the sixth position.
-The club won the third division in the season 2008/2009, also winning the award of the best defense in the league.
+The club started playing in the third division of the Albuquerque Soccer League in the 2007–08 season, where they got the sixth position.
+The club won the third division in 2008–09, also winning the award of the best defense in the league.